-2021-2029 Actions: Funding: Provide Concierge assistance with project processing, include pre-development meetings with city staff from building, engineering and applicable department (Ongoing) CDBG and/ or General Fund Provide technical assistance to developers as needed (Ongoing) Responsible Agencies: The City will adopt incentives and concessions to development standards beyond state density bonus law, such as concierge assistance with project processing, technical expertise meetings, assistance with on and off-site improvements, parking reductions, funding, fee deferral or reduction and streamlined and priority entitlement and permit processing.
-(As projects are processed and at least twice a year coordination with property owners and establish incentives by Community Development Department). - Community Development Department
+- Provide Concierge assistance with project processing, include pre-development meetings with city staff from building, engineering and applicable department (Ongoing) - Provide technical assistance to developers as needed (Ongoing) - The City will adopt incentives and concessions to development standards beyond state density bonus law, such as concierge assistance with project processing, technical expertise meetings, assistance with on and off-site improvements, parking reductions, funding, fee deferral or reduction and streamlined and priority entitlement and permit processing.
+(As projects are processed and at least twice a year coordination with property owners and establish incentives by Community Development Department).